general260/general260/README.md

-- 🌱 I’m currently exploring the endless possibilities of Product Management
+- 🌱 I’m currently exploring the endless possibilities of operations management
-- 💬 Ask me about startups, scrum, web development and product management